ChisomUma/technical-writer-video-resources/README.md

 * Collaboration Tools - Project management and team communication

 ## Best Practices
-Improve your technical writing with these recommended practices:
+Improve your technical writing with these recommended practices **(contributions around this are most welcomed)**:

 * Style Guides - Following industry standards and creating consistency
 * Documentation Planning - Project management for technical writers